What is SAP ALE?

 Based on partner settings (will cover later) receiving system understands what functional module to use to do opposite conversion from IDOC to business data.

 If it is a BAPI call system does the same like for IDOC – searches through distribution model where to send a call.
 Once the recipient is found it makes an RFC call (qRFC or sRFC).
-This is how FICO parameters are verified on payroll postings.
+This is how FICO module parameters are verified on payroll postings.

 Of course, this is the very basics.